abema/github-actions-merger/README.md

 # github-actions-merger
-github-actions-merger is github actions that merges pull request with commit message including pull request labels.
+github-actions-merger is github actions that merges pull request with commit message including pull request labels and release-note block.

 ## Usage
 1. Write your workflow file.